PRODiG Fellowship Opportunity

 - have recently completed an accredited doctoral program.

-If you would like to be considered for the PRODiG Fellowship, please fill in the application (a SUNY Brockport hosted page).
+If you would like to be considered for the PRODiG Fellowship, please fill in the application (a SUNY hosted page) prior to March 11, 2022.
 The following documents will need to be uploaded in PDF or Word format:

 - a current CV and